Lazy Keto Diet 2023: What Is It, Benefits & Meal Plan Examples

 lazy keto diet

 The lazy keto diet is a slightly different, more relaxed version of the standard keto diet – a diet high in fat, yet low in carbs.
-Eating a lazy keto diet may be a more desirable choice for those who are looking to follow a keto diet, but who are unable to adhere to strict macro counting.
+Eating a lazy keto may be a more desirable choice for those who are looking to follow a keto diet, but who are unable to adhere to strict macro counting.
 Furthermore, the lazy keto diet (unlike the “dirty” keto diet) emphasizes whole, unprocessed foods within the high fat/low carb framework.
-The lazy keto diet allows you to enjoy the benefits of almonds, the benefits of walnuts, and other healthy foods while still meeting your keto health goals.
+This keto method allows you to enjoy the benefits of almonds, the benefits of walnuts, and other healthy foods while still meeting your keto health goals.
 And for additional support, consider adding in the best multivitamin for a keto diet.

-What Is A Lazy Keto Diet?
+What Is A Lazy Keto Diet For Weight Loss?

 To understand what a “lazy” keto diet is, we must understand the standard keto diet.
 A standard ketogenic diet follows strict macro ratios – very low carbohydrates (10%), moderate protein (20%), and lots of fat (70%).
 These percentages can be adjusted slightly, but overall, carbs are low and fats are high[1].
 A “lazy” keto diet requires that only carb intake is monitored, keeping it at 10% or less, while fat and protein don’t need to be tracked.